BoldingBruggeman/eat/README.md

 ```

 The PDAF source code folder given in the above link command must be adjusted to fit the actual folder where the PDAF code is downloaded.

+Note the name of the linked folder must be *pdaf*.

+The next method is to provide an additional argument to the *cmake* command as shown below.

 Step 3: Copy PDAF CMake configuration files from EAT to PDAF.